cx-language/cx/README.md

 documents for a description of the language and its purpose, or the more learning-oriented (and equally incomplete) [Delta Book](https://delta-lang.gitbooks.io/delta-book/content/).

 You can try out the language online at the [Delta Sandbox](https://delta-lang.github.io/delta-sandbox).
+Also check out the [standard library API reference](https://delta-lang.surge.sh).

 ## Building from source